frgomes/hyena/README.md

 ## Motivation

-I want to use my compact keyboard like this:
+I have a [compact keyboard](https://raw.githubusercontent.com/frgomes/hyena/develop/docs/hyena.jpeg), which I would like to use like this:

- * I want to employ plain ASCII for coding and
+    1. use ASCII as a starting point and
- * be able to employ Greek letters and mathematical symbols in documentation of my code and
+    2. have accents available for most popular European languages and
- * be able to employ most common fractions, currency symbols and common typographical symbols and
+    3. mix in mathematical symbols and Greek letters and
- * having both regular accents for code and their corresponding dead accents for conversation and
+    4. emulate arrow clusters on both hands for ease navigation and
- * emulate arrow clusters on both hands for ease navigation when using Emacs and
+    5. invert Ctrl and Alt in order to relieve my pinkies while in Emacs and
- * relieve my poor pinkies while typing with Emacs, so that Ctrl and Alt must be inverted and
+    6. all of that at the same time, without switching layouts.

- * choose alternative layouts, such as Dvorak, Colemak or Carpalx and
+I also would like to:

- * all of that at the same time, without switching layouts, without distractions and
+    7. have Hyper available in Emacs and
- * configuration must be flexible so that other people can pick and choose whatever they wanted.
+    8. choose alternative layouts, such as Dvorak, Colemak or Carpalx.

 ## Focus on Emacs